PratikGajane/PratikGajane.github.io/_pages/open-positions.md

 <h3>Expected Student Characteristics</h3>
 <p><strong>Education:</strong> Master's degree (or equivalent) in Computer Science, Artificial Intelligence, Machine Learning, Data Science, Applied Mathematics, or a closely related field.
 Candidates with strong quantitative backgrounds in other disciplines (e.g., Statistics, Engineering) will also be considered if they demonstrate relevant experience in machine learning.</p>

 <p><strong>Technical Foundation:</strong> Strong background in machine learning and reinforcement learning with solid programming skills.
-Mathematical proficiency in probability, statistics, and optimization.
+Strong mathematical foundation in probability, statistics, and optimization, including familiarity with concentration inequalities and information-theoretic methods, as these underpin much of the project's theoretical work.
 Prior exposure to or research experience in differential privacy will be an advantage.
 Prior exposure to healthcare applications is beneficial but not a prerequisite.</p>

 <p><strong>Research Aptitude:</strong> Demonstrated ability to conduct independent research.
 Strong analytical and problem-solving skills.</p>